-NQF should provide explicit guidance when a performance measure focused on an assessment, including administering a PROM, meets the exception for the evidence criterion.
-In such exceptions, he following additional conditions should be required before it is considered for endorsement.
+NQF should consider providing explicit guidance when a performance measure focused on collecting assessment data, including administering a PROM, meets the exception for the evidence criterion and guidance for focusing on outcomes or processes most proximal to desired outcomes.

+In such exceptions, the following additional requirements could be considered.

-- The process performance measure is specified so that it requires providers to administer a specific PROM at designated intervals and record the PROM value in the health record, not merely check off that it was administered. - The developer submits a credible plan to implement the process performance measure, collect data, and develop and test the outcome performance measure.
+- The performance measure is specified so that it requires providers to administer a specific PROM or clinical test at designated intervals and record the PROM or assessment value in the health record, not merely check off that it was administered. - The developer submits a credible plan to implement the performance measure, collect data, and develop and test the outcome performance measure.